 4. Do I need to be a Registered Respiratory Therapist (RRT) to apply for this program?

 The program is designed for RRTs and any other certified allied health professionals who desire a broader knowledge of Pulmonary Care.
-Additionally, sufficient college-level coursework in the areas of anatomy, physiology, biochemistry, and microbiology are required for admission.
+If you are not an RRT but have appropriate college-level coursework in the sciences, you will meet the requirements for admission.
 If you do not meet these prerequisites, you may be required to complete additional undergraduate coursework.

 You can complete a Graduate Application online for free.
 We recommend that you submit all application materials at least 30 days before your desired start date.